Apparel, Textiles & Fashions OVERVIEW

 The apparel and textile manufacturing industry has historically been one that has few barriers to entry, little capital investment needed and a high level of low-skilled labor involved—a few sewing machines, a bit of training and some dim electric lights were enough to start up a factory.
 When China’s wages were extremely low, the nation had a clear advantage in this industry, particularly in light of its tendency to cluster factories near shipping ports and logistics centers so that goods could be sent to customers with minimal delay.
 Today, however, wages are climbing very rapidly as China’s urban workers have many options in terms of places and industries in which to work.
 Demand for workers is high, and they are able to expect much higher pay than those in less-developed nations.

 Meanwhile, some manufacturers outside of Asia have become both efficient and quick to react to consumer trends.
 The most notable company in this category is Spain’s Inditex.
 The firm is famous for its lean inventory and fast-fashion strategy.
-It can get a new item of clothing from its 300-person design team, through its manufacturing plants and into its more than 6,340 stores in as little as two weeks.
+It can get a new item of clothing from its 300-person design team, through its manufacturing plants and into its thousands of stores in as little as two weeks.
 The company operates several manufacturing facilities in Spain.
 Many of its outside suppliers are located in Spain and elsewhere in Europe.
 The firm has been opening large numbers of new retail stores under the Zara, Pull & Bear, Massimo Dutti and Oyosho brands.
-In 2014 alone, Inditex planned 450 new stores around the world.

 One of the more interesting recent developments in apparel manufacturing has been a certain amount of reshoring, which is the return of some of the business to plants based in the country where retail sales are made.
 Some designers and retailers find that their orders are not of sufficient size to interest major offshore plants, or their need for fast delivery makes it impossible to use overseas manufacturers.
 As U.S. firms are active in this trend, there is promising growth among many American manufacturers.
 Likewise, the need for extremely high quality is keeping some manufacturing of luxury apparel and accessories at home by Italian designers.
-As wages continue to rise in emerging nations, and shipping costs continue to be subject to spikes due to fuel prices, some portion of clothing manufacturing will continue to reshore.
+As wages continue to rise in emerging nations, and overseas shipping time slows fast fashion, some portion of clothing manufacturing will continue to reshore.
 Growing productivity from better manufacturing technology will add to this trend, and this reshoring will not lead to high levels of new jobs.
 Instead, modest numbers of workers will be hired to run advanced factory computers and robots, as well as sewing machines.

-Apparel and accessory stores generally enjoyed growth in sales around the world for much of the past 20 years.
+Apparel and accessory retailers generally enjoyed substantial growth in sales around the world during recent decades.
 Leading American, Japanese and European brands opened large numbers of new stores in developing markets in Asia and elsewhere.
-However, as of 2013-2015, China’s growth was slowing, and the entire nation was going through a new focus on reducing corruption among public officials (officials who were often the recipients of lavish gifts) as well as conspicuous consumption in general.
+However, as of 2013-2016, China’s growth was slowing, and the entire nation was going through a new focus on reducing corruption among public officials (officials who were often the recipients of lavish gifts) as well as conspicuous consumption in general.
 This has been particularly hard on the luxury clothing and accessories market.

 Over the past several years, manufacturers of basic synthetic textiles, such as polyester fabrics, have been dealing with a global manufacturing glut.
 Synthetic textile manufacturing had traditionally been dominated by the largest global chemicals firms, but many of them have exited the business by selling their holdings.